raspberrypilearning/mood-board/en/step_2.md

 --- task ---

 **Choose:** Your colour palette needs some contrasting colours to pair with `primary`, `secondary` and `tertiary`.
 Constrasting colours make the text readable for your user.
-You can generate suitable contrasting colours using a [contrast checker](https://webaim.org/resources/contrastchecker/){:target="_blank"}.
+You can check and adjust your colours using a [contrast checker](https://webaim.org/resources/contrastchecker/){:target="_blank"}.

 [[[contrast-checker]]]

+**Tip:** If you are finding it difficult to find contrasting colours, black works well on light backgrounds and white works well on dark backgrounds.

+**Tip:** that if you have used one of our themes then you will already have suitable contrasting colours.

 --- /task ---